co-operating-systems/PhD/UseCases/ClientAuth.md

   :accessToClass [ :subdirs </app/photo/> ] .
 ```

-This makes it clear how we can use of ABLP roles to limit
-client side access to resources for various apps.
+This makes it clear how we can use ABLP roles to limit client-side access to resources for various apps.

 ### 2. Limiting access to specific types of websites